On January 12th, 2010 a 7.0 magnitude earthquake struck just off the coast of Port Au Prince, killing 230,000 and injuring millions more.

 - Return farmlands and forests to their natural abundance

-Today, four years after the earthquake, hundreds of thousands are still living under tarps and tents, subject to every kind of violence, especially a crisis of sexual assault.
+Today, hundreds of thousands are still living under tarps and tents, subject to every kind of violence, especially a crisis of sexual assault.
 Over 90% of Haiti’s countryside has been deforested, making farming nearly impossible in most areas and contributing to Haiti’s pervasive food shortage.

 Clearly, Aid is Still Required.